alebelcor/knowledge/svn.md

 svn revert --recursive .
 ```

-Note: For merging and conflict resolution use a GUI (e.g. SmartSVN), and everything else use git-svn
+Note: For merging and conflict resolution use a GUI (e.g. SmartSVN), and for everything else use git-svn